siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 - **Interaction:** Buttons can be triggered by selecting anywhere within the button container.
 When buttons are focused, they can be triggered by pressing  <kbd>Space</kbd>.
 - **Text truncation:** Button labels are not truncated.
 All text on buttons is one line only.
 - **Alignment:** Buttons can be left-justified or right-justified or fully span a container's width.
+- **Button groups:** Buttons can be grouped based on their relationship.
+A button group can contain a mixture of buttons, e.g. a combination of a primary button with two primary ghost buttons.
+We recommend a minimum distance of `0.5rem` between adjacent buttons.

 ## States

 Buttons have five states: Default, hover, active, disabled and focused.
+In disabled state, buttons are visually displayed but don't offer any user interaction.

 ![Button states](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=132-13020&mode=design&t=KAxDgJoFX436Uk0b-11)